 Motif: UbuNtu

-ubuntuUbuNtu – the overarching unity-conscious worldview/cultural philosophy of BaNtu [‘persons’] which translates into English as “I am, because We are…” [John S. Mbiti].
-UbuNtu is the state of organic balance, communal grace, and aesthetic beauty towards which Africa’s transformative humanizing modes of oral discourse have aspired over the millennia and throughout the Diaspora, as evident in Black Popular Music…
+ubuntuUbuNtu – the overarching unity-conscious worldview/cultural philosophy of BaNtu [‘persons’] which translates into English as “I Am, because We Are… & since We Are, therefore I Am.”
+[John S. Mbiti].
+In contrast to disenfranchising, alienating, & enslaving (neo)colonial, apartheid [Boer term for ‘apart-hate’], & imperialist philosophies, UbuNtu actively embodies a state of organic balance, communal harmony & grace, and aesthetic beauty… towards which Africa’s transformative humanizing modes of oral discourse have ideologically aspired over the millennia and throughout the Diaspora as evident in an Africa-centered perspective of Black Popular Music…

 [CLICK FOR MORE INFORMATION ON CURRICULUM]